krischer/wfs_input_generator/Readme.md

 ## Adding Support for a new Solver

-Adding support for a new solver (from now on called a backend) is simply a matter of adding a new python script.
+Adding support for a new solver (also called a backend) is simply a matter of adding a new python script.
 The input file generator main class will take care of discovering and using it.

 All backends have to be stored in the `wfs_input_generator/backends` subdirectory.
 It has to have the name `write_SOLVER.py` where `SOLVER` shoud